sjspielman/tasty/virtual-workshop/resources-for-consultation-sessions.md

 If you identify an RNA-seq experiment from refine.bio that you'd like to use with `DESeq2` (specifically with `DESeqDataSetFromMatrix()`), you can begin by following the instructions in the ["Obtain the dataset from refine.bio"](https://alexslemonade.github.io/refinebio-examples/03-rnaseq/clustering_rnaseq_01_heatmap.html#23_Obtain_the_dataset_from_refinebio) section of any of our RNA-seq refinebio example notebooks and continue following the steps up until the ["Create a DESeqDataset"](https://alexslemonade.github.io/refinebio-examples/03-rnaseq/clustering_rnaseq_01_heatmap.html#44_Create_a_DESeqDataset) section, as these steps remain pretty much the same across notebooks.

-The metadata can sometimes be incomplete in refine.bio, particularly for RNA-seq samples.
-In these cases, you can see if there's more metadata associated with an RNA-seq experiment (e.g., tissue, genotype) using an R package called [`SRAdb`](https://www.bioconductor.org/packages/release/bioc/html/SRAdb.html).
+The metadata available in refine.bio can sometimes be incomplete, particularly for RNA-seq samples.
+You can see if there's more metadata associated with an RNA-seq experiment (e.g., tissue, genotype) using an R package called [`SRAdb`](https://www.bioconductor.org/packages/release/bioc/html/SRAdb.html).
 Your instructors have put together a detailed example of how to get a TSV file of sample attributes with the appropriate accession codes for use with RNA-seq data from refine.bio.

 You can view a rendered version of the R Notebook with the example here: [`retrieve-SRAdb-metadata.nb.html`](https://alexslemonade.github.io/{{site.repository}}/working-with-your-data/retrieve-SRAdb-metadata.nb.html)